XanaduAI/pennylane-datasets/README.md

 # Pennylane Datasets

-Repository for managing Pennylane Dataset HDF5 files and metadata for the datasets service.
+Repository for managing Pennylane Dataset HDF5 files and metadata for https://pennylane.ai/datasets/

 ## Organization

-- The [data/](data/) directory contains 'upload reciepts' representing data files uploaded to the data bucket.
 - The [lib/](lib/) directory contains the command line app for managing datasets
+- The [content/](content/) directory contains the dataset metadata and content for pennylane.ai

 # Usage